It's happening—PCs are morphing into TVs, compulsory commercials included:

 More examples here, here, and here.
 You can also be horrified at the Advertising Software Developers Kit here, sample the public outcry and outrage here, and find tips on desperately trying to plug the dam here.
 An advertising ecosystem is clearly coming soon to a Windows computer near you—if not already blooming on yours—in spite of widespread loathing, frustration, and disappointment.

 How about no. Public opinion probably won't hold much sway with a large, self-interested corporation that has enough money and patents to pursue bad business practices for decades.
 But isn't it time to consider the alternatives (e.g.)?
+Other platforms have idiosyncrasies and issues too, of course (see Mac cruft and more), but the Windows story is quickly shaping up to be a show-stopper for those of us who still see our computers as our property.

 The Windows 10 story just took an even darker turn, with Windows 10 S—a